James-hugh-carmichael/Trading-Bot-XGBoost/README.md

 Before running the bot, ensure you can connect and authenticate with Alpaca via a simple test script or your trading bot's initial connection.

 > Running the Bot

-Run the trading bot main script:
+Run the data loader and data processor, then run the ML model generators.

-python main.py
+Run the trading bot main script: python main.py
 Logs will be written to bot.log and executed trades will be recorded in trade_log.csv.

 > Repository Structure